kasirgalabs/ERIC/README.md

 You can run IDE after built in your built binary directory (`ERIC/encIDE/build/bin`) with just `./encIDE` command.

 # Screenshots #
+This screenshots are relatively old but we didn't want to remove.
+The new appearance with new features can be seen in the collage that is in head of README.

 ![image](screenshots/ide1editor.png)

 ![image](screenshots/ide2menubar.png)